The First Signs Of Menopause And What Can Help

 Try turning off any devices an hour before bed.
 Go to bed with a book and read for a while.
 Have a set time to go to bed.
 If you can’t sleep there are some recordings of white noise available on Youtube that can send you off into the land of Nod.
 I’ve tried them myself and it is soothing to hear the sound of rain or the sea.

-Another option to try is LadyCare which is proven to relieve menopausal symptoms in 71% of women!
+Another option is LadyCare which is proven to relieve menopausal symptoms in 71% of women!

 LadyCare is a small magnetic device that attaches to the front of your underwear.
 The LadyCare plus version is a lot stronger. (pictured below.)